"Okay, so just gotta get on that little jumpy platform, the little- AAH YOU FUCK WHY DID THEY DO THAT?"

 - Star Trek: Elite Force has an area with a Bottomless Pit and a bridge made of invisible forcefield "panels".
 The panels appear briefly when shot, meaning that one essentially has to walk around with their phaser (the game's Infinite Ammo weapon) blasting the whole way.

-- The remake Anniversary did away with the platform and instead had the guns on the Sphinx's head.
+- The remake, Tomb Raider: Anniversary, did away with the platform and instead had the guns on the Sphinx's head.
 Getting down was a bit more tricky in this version.

-- Super Mario Bros. has these in abundance, and is probably the Trope Maker.
+- Super Mario Bros. marked the debut of the invisible blocks in the franchise, and is probably the Trope Maker.
 However, unless the player hits an invisible block's location from below, it isn't "solid" (see also Directionally Solid Platforms).
-The more sadistic Platform Hell ROM hacks of the games often have them in places you don't want them to appear - to add insult to injury, the item coming out of the block is often a 1-UP.
+The more sadistic Platform Hell ROM hacks of the games often have them in places where you don't want them to appear (e.g. right above a Bottomless Pit), and as shown in this Brawl in the Family comic, the item coming out of the block is often a 1-Up to add insult to injury.

 - I Wanna Be the Guy has some of these.
 Of course because of the nature of the game they show up in groups and constitute major paths rather than giving bonuses.